Meet the Board

 Michael has a long-term interest in peace building and international development.
 Prior to working for the ETU, Michael was based in Kampala, Uganda with a human rights defender NGO, working to protect human rights activists throughout East Africa.
 Michael holds a Bachelor of Laws, a Bachelor of International Studies, and a Masters in Peace and Conflict Studies.

-Lori-Anne Sharp – Committee Member
+Lori-Anne Sharp – Board Member

 Lori-Anne is Federal Assistant Secretary of the Australian Nursing and Midwives Federation (ANMF) and has held the role since June 2018.